Harry Marshall Ward

 and in 1894 Ward was elected to Honorary membership of the Manchester Literary and Philosophical Society.
 He was president of the British Mycological Society in 1900 and 1901.

 A great deal of his work and study was influenced by one of his early tutors, W.T.
 Thiselton-Dyer.
 It was Thiselton Dyer who suggested him for the job in Ceylon, he who largely got him his first post at Owen's College.
 Dyer persuaded him to spend time researching the biological processes involved in brewing ginger beer, and helped ensure his entry to the Linnaean society, his signature was on a letter to the prime minister of the day H. H. Asquith recommending a pension should be paid to his widow, Selina after his death.

 In 1895 he became Professor of Botany at Cambridge University, his alma mater.
 There was a tremendous amount of work to do with the department which had been neglected by previous incumbents.
 Ward worked tirelessly to get the teaching and the facilities up to scratch.
 His efforts culminated in a complete new building designed and equipped to his own requirements.
 The building was opened on 1 March 1904 by King Edward VII and Queen Alexandra.
-There was a seven course lunch for the King and Queen and a select guest list included Thiselton Dyer.
+There was a seven course lunch for the King and Queen and a select guest list included William Turner Thiselton-Dyer, director of the Royal Botanic Gardens Kew.

 Meanwhile, he was gaining more honours and positions on committees while still researching, teaching, and administrating.
 All this work took its toll on his health.
 He was weakened further by diabetes.
 He died on 26 August 1906 aged only 52.

 He is buried in the Parish of the Ascension Burial Ground in Cambridge, with his wife; his friend Sir Francis Darwin is also buried there.